hayden-donnelly/programming-problems/sunflowers/README.md

 # Sunflowers
+Problem is from the Canadian Computing Competition's online grader.\
+Time limit: 1 second.\
+All test cases passed.

 ## Problem Description
 Barbara plants N different sunflowers, each with a unique height, order from smalles to largest,